ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/ntpt7921/Verilog_UDP_TCP)

 ## Door Opening using Facial Recognition
-This project demonstrates how to open a door using Facial Recognition. .
+This project demonstrates how to open a door using Facial Recognition.
+LBPH Face Recognizer is for face recognition.
+The web system provides a friendly, nice GUI for a user to monitor and control the door-opener.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Door_Opening_using_Facial_Recognition.png" width="500" alt="Door Opening using Facial Recognition">